return42/sphkerneldoc/linux_src_doc/drivers/clk/tegra/clk-dfll_c.rst

 -----------

 Unbind this driver from the DFLL hardware device represented by
 \ ``pdev``\ .
 The DFLL must be disabled for this to succeed.
-Returns 0 upon success or -EBUSY if the DFLL is still active.
+Returns a soc pointer upon success or -EBUSY if the DFLL is still active.

 ..
 This file was automatic generated / don't edit.